 Also, zombie movies are post-apocalyptic, with no rules, no laws and nobody answering 911 to save you.

 So zombie movies appeal to more people.
-Grownups.
-You don’t see the usual characters, aka victims, running in high heels from the Boogeyman until they trip in their high heels.
-You don’t see cocky frat boys do stupid things that inevitably lead to Jason or Freddy or whoever decapitating them.
+You don’t see the usual horror topes, like victims running in high heels from the Boogeyman until they trip in the woods.
+You don’t see cocky frat boys wearing letterman jackets do stupid macho things that inevitably lead to Jason or Freddy or whoever decapitating them.

 The heroes are supposed to find weapons, learn how to use them, go all MacGyver to build anti-zombie flamethrowers and put together some kind of armored school bus or whatever.
-This is always interesting, and fun, and quite unlike the Standard Horror Movie, which is simply a Monster in the House story where the sinful teenagers are stuck at a summer camps or corporate scientists are trapped at the undersea research facility where they stupidly created genetically engineered super-sharks that — surprise! — decided to eat them.
+This is always interesting, and fun, and quite unlike the Standard Horror Movie, which is simply a Monster in the House story where the sinful teenagers are stuck at summer camps.
+Or corporate scientists get trapped at the deep-sea research facility where they stupidly created genetically engineered super-sharks that — surprise! — decided to eat them.